penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/script.md

 * Running them on a **proxy** close to the data source (reduces latency).
 * Adjusting `StartPollers` and `Timeout` in `zabbix_server.conf`.
 * Avoiding heavy JSON parsing or unnecessary loops.
-* Using asynchronous APIs only when truly needed — Duktape executes synchronously.
+* Using asynchronous APIs only when truly needed.
+Duktape executes synchronously.

 A single bad Script item can block a poller for its entire timeout period, so always test and tune.

----

 ### 6. Returning structured data